opendp/PSI/deploy/gce/README.md

 - When Travis finishes, the master image should be updated here:
   - https://hub.docker.com/r/privacytoolsproject/psi-web/tags/

-- If you've updated the Rook section, also look for this image to be complete:
+- If you've updated the Flask section, also look for this image to be complete:
   - https://hub.docker.com/r/privacytoolsproject/psi-r-service/tags/
   or check build status here: https://hub.docker.com/r/privacytoolsproject/psi-r-service/builds/
   - Note: This build starts on Docker -- _after_ the (previous build)[https://hub.docker.com/r/privacytoolsproject/psi-web/tags/] is completed